pouyabey/it-ticketing-system-labs/README.md

 ## Status Types

 Different ticketing systems may use different status names.
-In this lab, the main statuses are Open, Waiting, and Closed.
+In these labs, the most common statuses are Open, Waiting, and Closed.

 | Status | Meaning |
 |---|---|